smmd/smmd.github.io/_posts/2023-02-23-ancient-practice-code-review.md

 Another suggestion is to establish conventional comments like the "NIT" (nitpicker) prefix, which means you are suggesting a change, but it does not block or prevent that request from being accepted/merged; it is simply a "perfection" that you offer but that can be ignored.
 You can learn more about conventional comments [here](https://conventionalcomments.org/).

-### Code review receptor
+### Receiving code reviews

 Lastly, being the person who receives reviews also needs practice.

-- Do not take it personal.
+- Do not take it personally.
 Even if you receive a bad comment, remember that the team's objective will always be to deliver quality.
 A piece of your work is in review, not your person or your work itself.

 - Being a team player.
 Other people will use the piece of code that you wrote today.
 Therefore, being open to modifying your work for the good of the team and the product is essential.

-- Responds positively to feedback.
+- Respond positively to feedback.
 There will be cases in which, as the developer who wrote the piece of code, you will have reasons to believe that it is the solution that should remain, however, if someone asks for changes or suggests something else you should communicate your reasons clearly and justify them.

 - Participate in the review exchange.